ShaunGves/rideconverge/README.md

 # RideConverge — Web App

-The shareable-link version of RideConverge: one person creates a trip, sends the link, everyone else drops a pin from their own device, and the matching engine (`lib/matcher.ts`) clusters riders into cars minimizing total detour.
+RideConverge: one person creates a trip, sends the link, everyone else drops a pin from their own device, and the matching engine (`lib/matcher.ts`) clusters riders into cars minimizing total detour.